 The most important document in Scotland's history is the Declaration of Arbroath.
 Signed in 1320 C.E. during the Wars of Scottish Independence with the Kingdom of England, by thirty-six Scottish knights, this iconic declaration was sent to the pope in Rome declaring Scotland's independence from England.
 Its content and structure was deemed so important that a 1997 US Senate Resolution states that the American Declaration of Independence was modelled on the Scottish Declaration of Arbroath.

-Although you have heard of this monumental document, have you taken a moment to consider the meaning of its first two lines?
+Although you’ve heard of this monumental Scottish document, have you taken a moment to consider the meaning of its first two lines?

 "They journeyed from Greater Scythia [Greece] by way of the Tyrrhenian Sea and the Pillars of Hercules, and dwelt for a long course of time in Spain among the most savage tribes, but nowhere could they be subdued by any race, however barbarous.
 Thence they came, twelve hundred years after the people of Israel crossed the Red Sea, to their home in the west where they still live today."